harvardinformatics/pacbio_hifi_assembly/README.md

 # pacbio_hifi_assembly
 This pipeline automates via snakemake the genome assembly of PacBio HiFi reads using Hifiasm.
-It takes BAM files from sequencing as input and will output a final primary assembly plus two haplotype assemblies (by default) and basic assembly QC metrics from QUAST.
+It takes BAM files from sequencing as input and will output a final primary assembly plus two haplotype assemblies and basic assembly QC metrics from QUAST.

 ## Getting the pipeline
 Simply clone this repository from Github, after making sure git is installed on your machine!
 (Note: if you are using the Harvard Canon computing cluster, git is installed by default):